liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/01-fundamentals-intro.markdown

 right away.
 Here are the fundamental topics:

--   **WARs Versus OSGi JAR** explains fundamental differences between the WAR and OSGi JAR structures and how they're deployed in @product@.
+-   **WARs Versus OSGi JAR** explains fundamental differences between the WAR and OSGi JAR structures and how they're deployed in @sharepoint@.

 -   **Configuring Dependencies** demonstrates how to identify and configure Liferay artifacts and third-party artifacts to use their Java packages in